jcraigk/blog/_posts/2023-11-05-diy-hacking-chair.md

 header:
   image: /assets/images/posts/2023-11-05-header.jpg
   teaser: /assets/images/posts/2023-11-05-header.jpg
+excerpt: How to build a healthy hacking chair
 ---

 Years of repetitive stress injuries have led me to investigate alternative workstations.
 Even while using split keyboards and avoiding mice, I still experience issues in my wrists and shoulders with a conventional desk setup.
 Sitting on the couch looking down at a laptop screen is even worse.